 Logo

 A brand guideline should contain all the different variations and styles of a brand’s logo.
-The design, attributes, and other features related to the brand logo should be mentioned to ensure how different logo designs could be optimized across all platforms.
+Mention the design, attributes, and other features of the brand logo to ensure optimization of different logo designs across all platforms.

 This guides people working for a brand in developing a consistent brand identity across different platforms.